 The heart of my work has gradually shifted from administration alone to helping churches and Christian mission agencies become effective in all they do.
 This has come through a steadily widening range of assignments and commissions.

-Over these eight years I saw my work gradually develop again to include a greater range of strategic initiatives on a national scale, including the launch and growth of the UK Church Administrator Network (UCAN) and the further development of my writing output in the Resources section of this website.
+Over these years I saw my work gradually develop again to include a greater range of strategic initiatives on a national scale, including the launch and growth of the UK Church Administrator Network (UCAN) and the further development of my writing output in the Resources section of this website.

-In 2013 I initiated a period of succession planning so that others can take my work and vision forward over the coming years.
+In 2012 I initiated a period of succession planning so that others could take my work and vision forward over the coming years.

 Into the future (2018-)

-This meant that in October 2017 I was able to hand over the UK Church Administrator Network (UCAN) to a team who will take it forward in new and exciting ways as its own independent organisation.
-I can now refocus my energies on my consultancy, training and writing.
+This meant that in October 2017 I was able to hand over the UK Church Administrator Network (UCAN) to a team who are leading it in new and exciting ways as its own independent organisation.
+I have now refocused my energies on my consultancy, training and writing.
 I am cutting my hours back somewhat in 2023 in a gentle move towards planned retirement from up-front work at the end of 2024.
 I hope to continue writing after that.